Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Related Work

 \subsection{Text-Rich Networks}

-Most previous studies on \textit{homogeneous} text-rich networks adopt a ``cascaded architecture'' \cite{zhu2021textgnn,li2021adsgnn,liu2020fine,jin2021bite,zhou2019gear}, where the text information of each node is first encoded via transformers, then the node representations are aggregated via GNNs.
+Most previous studies on \textit{homogeneous} text-rich networks adopt a ``cascaded architecture'' \cite{zhu2021textgnn,li2021adsgnn,liu2020fine,jin2021bite,zhou2019gear}.
 One drawback of such models is that text and network signals are processed consecutively, so the network information cannot benefit text encoding.
-To overcome this drawback, GraphFormers \cite{yang2021graphformers} introduces GNN-nested transformers so that text and node features can be encoded jointly.
-However, GraphFormers assumes that the network is homogeneous and all nodes have text information.
-These assumptions do not hold in real-world text-rich networks.
+To overcome this drawback, GraphFormers \cite{yang2021graphformers} introduce nested Transformers so that text and node features can be encoded jointly.
+Edgeformers \cite{jinedgeformers} introduce graph-empowered Transformers for representation learning on textual-edge networks.
+However, they assume that the network is homogeneous and all nodes have text information.
+These assumptions do not usually hold in real-world text-rich networks.
 Most previous studies on \textit{heterogeneous} text-rich networks focus on specific text-related tasks.
 For example, HyperMine \cite{shi2019discovering} and NetTaxo \cite{shang2020nettaxo} study how network structures can benefit taxonomy construction from text corpora; LTRN \cite{zhang2021minimally} and MATCH \cite{zhang2021match} leverage document metadata as complementary signals for text classification.
 In comparison, \Ours focuses on the generic representation learning task.
 As far as we know, SHNE \cite{zhang2019shne} is the major previous work also studying representation learning on heterogeneous text-rich networks.
-However, it still adopts the ``cascaded architecture'' mentioned above and does not explore the power of transformer encoders (as it was proposed before BERT \cite{devlin2018bert}).
-In comparison, \Ours extends the joint text-graph encoding framework of GraphFormers to heterogeneous text-rich networks.
+However, it still adopts the ``cascaded architecture'' mentioned above and does not explore the power of Transformer encoders (as it was proposed before BERT \cite{devlin2018bert}).
+In comparison, \Ours proposes a heterogeneous network-empowered Transformer which can jointly capture textual signals and structure signals.